Lifetime guarantee & 60% off selected kitchens. Book now.

 More one-wall kitchen ideas

-What is the best kitchen layout?
+What is the best layout for my kitchen?

 The best kitchen layout should fit your room perfectly, making it unique to your space.
 But what things should you be looking for?
 Whether your kitchen is big or small, square or rectangular – or even an odd, awkward shape – there are several factors to consider when you’re picking a layout.